felixchenfy/Data-Augment-and-Train-Yolo/README.md

 # TODO

-1. More training data
-2. In data augmentation: Add more small objects.
+1. In data augmentation: Add more small objects.
 Add motion blur.
-3. Improve README
+2. Improve README.
-4. Change source code to enable input of video or batch images.
+3. Change source code to enable input of video or batch images.
-5. Integrate with my Winter Project.
+4. Integrate with my Winter Project to detect object 6D pose.